FREQUENTLY ASKED QUESTIONS

 What is Exor Net Asset Value?
 How do you calculate it?

-Net Asset Value (NAV) is Calculated as the sum of total value of assets (Gross Asset Value or GAV) net of the outstanding gross debt of the Holdings System (Gross Debt of the Holdings System) and other liabilities of the Holdings System.
+Net Asset Value (NAV) is calculated as the sum of the total value of assets (Gross Asset Value or GAV) net of Gross Debt (notes and bank debt plus financial liabilities) and other liabilities.

 Net Asset Value (NAV) is presented with the aim of aiding financial analysts and investors in forming their own assessments.